Thangjing Hill: Current disputes

 In May 2022, Meitei activists under the banner of Bharatiya Janata Yuva Morcha (BJYM, the youth wing of the ruling party) organised a tree plantation drive in Thangjing hills, which was opposed by the local villagers.
 The Kuki Students Organisation (KSO) of the Henglep block raised the issue and barred the entry of "outsiders" into the hills without the permission of the village chief of the area.
 The chief of the Ukha Loikhai village was mentioned as the "rightful owner" of the Thangjing Hill, whose permission was necessary for any such efforts.

 The Meitei community got organised under the banner of Committee on Protection and Preservation of Historical Rights of Koubru and Thangjing Hill Range (CPPKT) and announced counter-restrictions on the hill people from entering the valley areas.
 A confrontation was averted by the involvement of the Director General of Police, P. Doungel, who arranged a negotiated settlement.

-But the dispute also brought into focus the issue of ownership of the Thangjing Hill, and CPPKT asked the government for clarification.
+The dispute also brought into focus the issue of ownership of the Thangjing Hill, and CPPKT asked the government for clarification.

 Soon afterwards, the Government of Manipur said it formed a committee to look into the settlement orders and, in November 2022, cancelled all the orders issued for the Churachandpur-Khoupum Protected Forest on the ground that they were issued by Assistant Settlement Officers rather than a full-ranked Forest Settlement Officer.
 The Manipur cabinet also proposed to include four hectares on the Thangjing Hill under Manipur Ancient and Historical Monuments Act in order to protect it from encroachments.

 Thangjing Hill came to be contested again during the 2023–2024 Manipur violence.
 Within a few weeks of the onset of violence in May, the Meiteis and Kukis were separated into their own areas.
 In September, the Kuki community installed a Christian cross on top of the Thangjing Hill, which the Meitei community regarded as desecration of their holy site.
 It appears that the cross was later removed, presumably by Meitei activists.
 It was re-erected again in December–January, leading to loud protests from the Meitei community again.
 The Kukis have denied that the hill is exclusively a sacred site of the Meiteis.
 Responding to a claim by a Kuki-Zo body that the hill was included in village lands, the Government of Manipur issued a statement calling the claim "fabricated and concocted", citing its erstwhile cancellation of settlement orders in Churachandpur-Khoupum Protected Forest.
 However, it also said that a fresh inquiry has been initiated.
 According to The Hindu, the National Commission for Scheduled Tribes has also initiated an inquiry.